w286432531/virtual-pet-c--console-app/README.txt

     .:INSTRUCTIONS:.
 ==========================

-MAIN MENU: Here you will see the title screen along with numbered actions
+MAIN MENU: Here, you will see the title screen along with numbered actions.
-           the numbers next to the description corresponds with the action
+           The numbers next to the description correspond with the action.
                _____________________________________________________
               |EXAMPLE:    3.
 Interact with all pets in the shelter.|
               |            ^                                 ^      |